master-davidlee/hello-world-by-polkadot/Erc20/README.md

-The ui repo link is:
+The ui repo link is:https://github.com/master-davidlee/substrate-front-end-template

+The contract link is: